saracoth/newdark-mods/README.md

 ### Fairy Light (Thief 1/Gold/2)

 A controllable, movable light.
-Probably as close as Thief gets to a flashlight mod, considering the way the lighting engine works and the limitations related to that.
+A blend between a flashlight and a carriable lantern.

 For more information or to install this mod, check out the [Fairy Light](doc/Mod-FairyLight.md) documentation.